Gail Saunders: Later life and death

 Saunders died at her home in western New Providence on 30 June 2023, at the age of 79.
 She was predeceased by her husband, who died in 2006.
 A state-recognised funeral was held for her on Friday 21 July 2023 at Christ Church Cathedral, Nassau.
-The Tribune, one of two Nassau daily newspapers, noted on passing:History was important to Dr Gail Saunders.
+The Tribune, one of two Nassau daily newspapers, noted on her passing:History was important to Dr Gail Saunders.
 And Dr Gail Saunders was important to our history....
 Dr Saunders did not just record what happened in our nation’s history but examined what it meant, and fundamentally helped to define our understanding of race and class in the Bahamas.
 Her passing comes as we approach a landmark in history – 50 years as an independent nation....May those who follow her live up to the impact she has made on the Bahamas – and may she rest in peace.

 Awards and honours

 Saunders was made an ordinary officer of the Order of the British Empire (OBE) in 2003.
 The University of the West Indies awarded her an honorary degree in 2004.
 Saunders was also inducted into the Bahamas National Sports Hall of Fame in 2013.

 In the 2019 National Honours, she was appointed as a Member of the Order of Distinction for her exemplary service to the Bahamas.

-In her will, Saunders left $200K to the University of the Bahamas.
+In her will, Saunders left $200k to the University of the Bahamas.
 The university established the D. Gail Saunders Memorial Endowment Fund for history scholarships with half of the funds.
-The other half would boost an endowment established in honour her husband (a former lawyer, teacher, and playwright) to fund scholarships for English majors.
+The other half would boost an endowment established in honour of her husband (a former lawyer, teacher, and playwright) to fund scholarships for English majors.